App Store Connect

 App Store Connect is a suite of web-based tools for managing apps sold on the App Store for iPhone, iPad, Mac, Apple Watch, Apple TV, and iMessage.
 As a member of the Apple Developer Program, you’ll use App Store Connect to submit and manage apps, invite users to test with TestFlight, add tax and banking information, access sales reports, and more.

 Note: If you’re enrolled as an individual and add users in App Store Connect, users receive access only to your content in App Store Connect and are not considered part of your team in the Apple Developer Program.
-They will not receive access to other membership tools and benefits.
+They won't receive access to other membership tools and benefits.

 To get started in distributing your app on the App Store, add your app’s information, such as pricing details, descriptions, keywords, screenshots, and more, in App Store Connect.
 You can do this even before you’re done developing your app.

-Once your app details have been entered in App Store Connect, you can upload a build using Xcode or Application Loader.
-All uploads display on the Activity section of My Apps in App Store Connect, and can be selected for distribution through TestFlight or on the App Store.
+Once your app details have been entered in App Store Connect, you can upload a build using Xcode or altool.
+All uploads display in the Activity section of My Apps in App Store Connect, and can be selected for distribution through TestFlight or on the App Store.

 You can use in-app purchases to sell a variety of content within your app, including subscriptions, services, and additional features.
 You can also promote your in-app purchases directly on the App Store, increasing discoverability for content previously only found inside your app.
 Users can browse in-app purchases directly on the App Store and start a purchase even before downloading your app.